-The ICA-E5550V incorporates IEEE 802.3af Power over Ethernet technology and can be powered from a PoE sourcing equipment via the network, which eliminates the need for power cables and reduces installation costs.
-The ICA-E5550V is ONVIF-compliant and therefore interoperable with other brands in the market, greatly supporting users to integrate with their existing surveillance network.
-In addition, the ICA-E5550V includes 16-Ch video management software for efficient monitoring.
-The ICA-E5550V is indisputably the top choice for reliable and high performance surveillance.
+The ICA-E6265, adopting the IEEE 802.3at high Power over Ethernet technology, can be powered from a P oE injector via the network, which eliminates the need for power cables and reduces installation costs.
+In addition, the ICA-E6265 is ONVIF-compliant and therefore interoperable with other brands in the market, greatly supporting users to integrate with their existing surveillance network.